haoransongnetbrain/REST_API_with_Markdown/3rd Party Software Integrate Documentation/Netbrain Integeration with ServiceNBow/Netbrain Integrate with ServiceNow.md

 ## Requirements for both sides setup <a name="Requirements"></a>

-> 1. NetBrain requirements
+1. NetBrain requirements
->> a.
+a.
 NetBrain Tenant and Domain access.<br>
 b.
 Netbrain Web Server should be reached by ServiceNow instance via http/https.

-> 2. ServiceNow requirements
+2. ServiceNow requirements
->> a.
+a.
 ServiceNow admin access, which need to define "Business Rule".<br>
 b.
 ServiceNow Business Rule should be defined follow predefined "Business Rule" as a reference in NetBrain.

 ## Purpose of integration<a name="Purpose"></a>
 Whenever an incident is created in ServiceNow, it triggers NetBrain to build a map and perform diagnosis.(Shown in Fig.1!)
->a.
+a.
 Attach a NetBrain URL in the Incident, which open dynamic map of the device (Configuration Item)<br>
 b.
 Specified runbook output is saved in map

 <img src="images\worddav4a5303f12c9797f1f2a1e70ccb99de60.png" width="800" /><br>